 12. Building newspaper forts is a fun indoor activity for kids.

 Gather up all those extra newspapers and use them to build the indoor fort of your child’s dreams.
 Use old newspapers, masking tape, and a stapler to construct a frame that’s strong enough to cover with a light blanket or sheet.

-16. Teach your own baby Einstein with free Baby Einstein bundles.
+13. Take advantage of the time at home and teach your own baby Einstein with free Baby Einstein bundles.

 If you have a baby or toddler Einstein of your own, then they will love these books and cards.